JChristensen/JC_EEPROM/README.md

 - Microchip 24LC256 (256k bit)
 - Microchip 24FC1026 (1M bit, thanks to Gabriele B on the Arduino forum)
 - ST Micro M24M02 (2M bit)
+- Atmel AT24C256C (thanks to searobin)
+- Microchip 24C16B, 24C32 (thanks to Diogko)

 The **JC_EEPROM Library** will **NOT** work with Microchip 24xx1025 as its control byte does not conform to the following assumptions.